JonahdoesIT/AWS-S3-Backup-Automation-with-AWS-CLI/README.md

 This project automates the backup of local files to an AWS S3 bucket using a Bash script and the AWS Command Line Interface (CLI).
 It checks the bucket’s access level, uploads files, logs results to a report, and includes resource cleanup.
 ## 📸 Screenshots

-To enhance clarity and show your workflow, include screenshots for each of the steps below:

 - 🧑‍💻 AWS CLI configuration – `/screenshots/aws-cli-setup/`
 - 🪣 S3 bucket creation & listing – `/screenshots/s3-bucket-creation/`